AItransCompetition/simple_emulator/README.md

 - USE_CWND

-  > Set "False" if your congestion control algorithm don't use cwnd.
+  > Set "True" if your congestion control algorithm use cwnd.

 - ENABLE_LOG